Alabama Financial Assistance Programs.

 Job Training, Government Grants, and Case Management in Alabama

 A number of community action agencies can help low income families and people faced with a crisis.
-Counselors can help them look for jobs, apply for grants for paying bills, and offer other support.
+Counselors can help them look for jobs, apply for government or charitable grants for paying bills, and offer other support.
 More details on Alabama community action agencies.

 Unemployed residents and individuals looking to gain new skills can receive assistance from the state.
 Career counselors provide free referrals, help clients register for training, and offer several other employment services.
 Read job training in Alabama.